corentinleberre/beekeeper/README.md

 Failed Instances
 ```

-You can detach the terminal now.
-You can check the status of your app later with **flyctl status**.
+You can detach the terminal now and check the status of your app with **flyctl status**.

 Your app is now online !
 Lets try to access it.